small attack on lwe

 Edit: new version

 Here is a humble (and shy) attack on lwe with a binary secret and a gaussian error.
-It is inspired by the BKV attack, but it needs much less samples.
-The basic idea behind it is that all samples can be useful and provide information, you just need to know how to look at them under the right POV.
+It is inspired by the BKW attack, but it needs much less samples.
+Instead of selecting very rare vectors in a huge collections of vectors we manage to get the most information possible from each vector.

 • Install rust